siberianfox/g2wiki/Roadmap.md

     We have a UI working for this that Rob and our colleague Laurie Barth are presenting at the Nation JS developer conference later this month.
 But so far we are only driving this from “canned” descriptors, not directly off the hardware.

-# Changes in Version 1.0.0
+# Changes Planned for Version 1.0.0
 Once the new branching and versioning is in place a merged branch labeled `1.0.0` will be pushed.
 This combines the work that has been done on edge (the ARM M3 code base) with the work done in the ARM M7 code base.
 They will then be a single code base with the ARM chip being selected by the board hardware.

 This section lists the changes that may be incompatible with previous releases (either branch).
 This is an attempt to get these all together for the 1.0.0 release and take the hit at one time.